Completing your Notes for ceremony latest information

 Please provide their name(s) if you are having one or more.

 You are legally required to provide two credible witnesses.
-It is important that they both have a good command of the English language.
 They must both be able to understand the nature and purpose of the ceremony should they be called upon in a court of law to do so at any later date.
+If the witnesses cannot speak or understand English please contact us immediately.
 Family members can be witnesses.
 The witnesses will be asked to sit near the front so that they can clearly hear the exchange of the words of the declaration and contract said by the couple.
 Please note that registration staff are unable to act as witnesses and it is not always appropriate to approach other visitors to the Register Office.
 The witnesses will be asked to sign the register at the end of the ceremony.

 Translator or assistance

 If you were required to provide a translator or someone to assist you when you gave notice of marriage or civil partnership, you will need to bring someone to help you during your interview before the ceremony and for the ceremony itself.
 They will also be asked to witness the ceremony.

 Please indicate whether you wish to see the registrar before the ceremony together or separately.